JakeC007/JakeC007.github.io/_posts/2020-12-15-some-code-R-intro.md

 ##### Advanced note on factors

 On the surface factors may seem to be a special type of list, or an atomic chr vector, they are neither.
 Factors are stored as integers with labels associated with each level.
-When working with categorical data R excepts a factor data object and will do unexpected things if it doesn't receive one.
+When working with categorical data R expects a factor data object and will do unexpected things if it doesn't receive one.
 This is why you need to ensure that your categorical variables are stored in a factor object.